Facts of Benito Juárez, Tlaxcala

 1049 households with a refrigerator are registered in this area.

-Of the inhabited private homes in Benito Juárez, 474% have a car or truck.
+In Benito Juárez, 474% of inhabited private homes have a car or truck.

 120% of inhabited private homes have a motorcycle or scooter.